Thursday, June 8, 2023

 I showed her a picture of the bundle I took at the scene and asked her if the outer comforter looked familiar.
 She gasped and said it was Daniel’s comforter.

-Thirty minutes earlier the case consisted of a dump site and a body.
-We had no idea where the man had been murdered, and our leads were exhausted.
-All we knew for sure was that he was killed somewhere else.
+the body of Rodney Nordby.
+We had no idea where he had been murdered, and our leads were exhausted.
+All we knew for sure was that Rodney was killed somewhere else.
 Now we had the crime scene and a suspect.
 Things were coming together, all thanks to Joyce Terry our dispatcher.

 Perhaps they thought the bundle would float out into the lake and sink, but it didn’t.
 Two days later, the lake receded, and the bundle remained where it was dumped for two full days before anyone noticed it.

-It was hard to believe Dillon didn’t know Daniel murdered Tritta, or that he was naive enough not to know there was a body in the trash can they dumped in the dumpster.
+It was hard to believe Dillon didn’t know Daniel murdered Rodney, or that he was naive enough not to know there was a body in the trash can they dumped in the dumpster.
 Ultimately, it didn’t matter when or how Dillon found out he was dumping a human body, just that he knew and did not report it.
-He also said he did not know how Tritta died, but that was also unlikely due to the way he had been behaving, and the fact that Tritta’s motorcycle was at his house, hid in the shed.
-Daniel probably told him about the murder, but Dillon didn’t gave him up.
-Lucky arrested Dillon for accessory after the fact to second degree murder.
-Dillon broke down and wept.
-The next day, Lucky added a charge of felon in possession of a firearm.
+He said he did not know how Rodney died, but that was also unlikely due to the way he had been behaving, and the fact that Rodney's motorcycle was at his house, hid in the shop.
+Daniel probably told him about the murder, but Dillon didn’t give him up.

 Prudhome told him they were working a homicide.
 He paused and asked Daniel if he had anything to do with it.
-Daniel dropped his hands and began talking as if he had been waiting for this opportunity to explain himself.
+Daniel dropped his hands and began talking as if he had been waiting for an opportunity to explain himself.

 Daniel told his story without guilt as if those listening had his same sociopathic outlook.
 Of course drugs were a factor, but they only highlighted the evil in his heart.

 Shortly after sunrise on March 1st, Daniel Haire was in jail for second degree murder.
-Over the next few days, the detectives found out Daniel confronted Nordby about stealing from him and invited him to come over to his house on Thursday night to talk about it, but when Nordby arrived, there was no conversation.
+Over the next few days, the detectives found out Daniel confronted Nordby on the telephone about stealing from him and invited him to come over to his house on Thursday night to talk about it, but when Nordby arrived, there was no conversation.

-If Daniel would have left Norby’s body at the first place he dumped it, he may have gotten away with murder.
+If Daniel would have left Norby’s body at the first place he dumped it, he may have gotten away with the murder.
 When Lucky and Prudhome checked the dumpster behind the business on Sunday morning after booking Daniel, they didn’t find any evidence, but they found three bags of dead crawfish someone had discarded.
 The odor was overwhelming and enough to mask the odor coming from a dead man in a bundle of laundry until it was hauled off to the landfill.

 Theologian Louis Berkhof said, “The crime of murder owes its enormity to the fact that it is an attack on the image of God.”
 (Systematic Theology, p.
 204) Because of that enormity, we intrinsically know murder is wrong, and those who commit it know it is wrong as well.
 That is why they try to hide what they’ve done.